-[The first section of this blog is a book written by Gaia Communicator Mare Cromwell called Messages from Mother....
+[The first section of this blog is a book written by Gaia Communicator Mare Cromwell called Messages from Mother….
 Earth Mother, which was released at the end of October, 2012.
 Several gifted Native American elders have confirmed that Mare is working closely with Earth Mother.
 You can read all of the Messages from that book here or purchase the printed book independently.
 It is also available as a Kindle e-book and at other internet venues and can be ordered from any bookstore in the USA, Australia, Great Britain, and other international sites.]

 It was a beautiful clear Saturday in April.
 Sarah, an attractive red-haired woman in her early thirties, was out for a long hike at a large mountain park in Virginia that day.
 She was feeling rather distraught.
 Her boyfriend had told her the night before that he wanted his freedom to take off and travel the country.
 Her life felt dismal and she needed to be in the woods.